FORMATS | TEST

 Perhaps over the life of Terrible Swift Sword, War in the East, and War in the West, these big names and big games reached the lofty 20K to 25K in print.
 Maybe as much 30K by the end.

-But if they did, they started with smaller print runs just the same.
+But if they did hit those numbers, they started with smaller print runs just the same.

-But the follow up sales make the difference.
-And the loss of potential sales due to problems - like the poor rules of the first edition Highway to the Reich, - it can be a killer, literally.
+The follow up sales make the difference.
+And the loss of potential sales due to problems - like the poor rules of the first edition Highway to the Reich, or poor reviews, can be a killer, literally.

 I would think some monsters might have made it to 10,000 in sales - but not many.
 War in the Europe seems like a possible one, and as I said, TSS.
 Or perhaps The War Between the States.

 Wacht Am Rhein?
 Maybe.
 But I would suspect 2500 to 7500 for both those previous games is a more likely.